garmann/todo-redis/README.md

 this is a simple implementation for a todo app api.

+** currently under development, most stuff is not working right now. uploading it step by step. **

 ## tech stack
 - node/express as software layer
 - redis for db persistence